Fenadiazole

 Fenadiazole (INN), also known as phénadiazole (DCF) and sold under the brand names Hypnazol, Eudormil, and Viodor, is a hypnotic and sedative medication which has been used to treat insomnia but is no longer marketed.
 It is described as a non-barbiturate hypnotic with marked or profound hypnotic and sedative properties in animals, variable hypnotic effects in humans (rapidly inducing sleep for 6 to 8 hours), additional anticonvulsant, antithermal, and spasmolytic effects, and a generally well-tolerated profile in humans (at an average dosage of 200 mg/day).
 The drug was synthesized, pharmacologically characterized, patented, and marketed by the French pharmaceutical company Laboratoires Jacques Logeais between 1960 and 1962.
 As a hypnotic and sedative, fenadiazole has a unique oxadiazole-based chemical structure.
 It may be chemically related to certain other hypnotics and sedatives with atypical chemical structures.
+Fenadiazole was encountered online as a novel designer drug in 2025, and has been added to the controlled drugs list in Hungary.